panglesd/slipshow/docs/special-elements.rst

    This text includes `<blink>some html</blink>`{as-html}.

-For consistency, it is alternatively possible to give a code block the ``=html`` language:
+For consistency, it is also possible to import HTML as a code block by setting the language to ``=html``:

 .. code-block::